Specy/stack-context/README.md

 # Stack context
-A library to store data inside of the stack, so you can retrieve it anywhere in the call stack, both in sync and async functions
+A library to store data inside of the stack, so you can retrieve it anywhere in the call stack, only in sync code.

+It was an experiment to replicate `AsyncLocalStorage`, which works, but only for sync code (could be made much simpler, just wanted to experiment with storing things in the stack)

 ```ts
 import { StackContext } from "@specy/stack-context";